 If you are considering applying to the I School, we encourage you to come experience our community first-hand.
 A campus visit can help you determine if the I School is the right fit for you.

 Come experience an I School class for yourself.
-Classes open to prospective students this fall include:
+Classes open to prospective students during spring 2018 include:

 Having trouble signing up online?
 Email email@example.com and we will help arrange a class visit.

 Meetings with Current Students

 Our students can provide the most personal insight into our programs and life at the I School.
 They look forward to talking with you!

 To be connected with a current student, please email firstname.lastname@example.org and we will help set up a meeting.
 Note that it may take up to two weeks to arrange a meeting for you.
 The best times to visit are during the school year, mid-September through the end of April.